captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

 ## ISMENE:
-Why do you hurt me?
+Why do you wish to hurt me?
 It does you no good.

 ---